 The mysterious island of New Zealand is full of natural beauty, but the city of Wellington is full of wonderful manmade creations.
-Known for offering alternative and innovative perspectives, artsy Wellington neighbourhoods to discover include Civic Square and the Cuba Art Quarter.
-From international artists to local crafters, these ten contemporary art galleries in Wellington showcase the best of New Zealand’s art.
-Read on to claim a unique Special Offer promotion from one of the best galleries in Wellington.
+Known for offering alternative and innovative perspectives, artsy Wellington neighborhoods to discover include Civic Square and the Cuba Art Quarter.
+From international artists to local crafters, these contemporary art galleries in Wellington showcase the best of New Zealand’s art.

 Adam Art Gallery

-Adam Art Gallery is a university gallery offering a wide-ranging programme of exhibitions and events that cultivate the understanding and practice of visual art and culture.
+Adam Art Gallery is a university gallery offering a wide-ranging program of exhibitions and events that cultivate the understanding and practice of visual art and culture.
 They do this through a variety of exhibitions featuring both national and international artists working in disciplines that range from the visual arts, craft and architecture to design and music.
-Above all, Adam Art Gallery’s exhibitions are meant to be thought provoking.
-Past shows have included themes such as Cinema and Painting,which examined the intersection between these two art forms, and modernist sculpture by New Zealand artist Peter Robinson.
-Additionally, the Victoria University of Wellington Art Collection, which comprises over 240 works by New Zealand artists, is on permanent display throughout the university campus.
+Above all, Adam Art Gallery’s exhibitions are meant to be thought-provoking.
+Past shows have included themes such as Cinema and Painting, which examined the intersection between these two art forms, and Modernist sculpture by New Zealand artist Peter Robinson.
+Additionally, the Victoria University of Wellington art collection, which comprises over 240 works by New Zealand artists, is on permanent display throughout the university campus.

-Avid Gallery is a must for object and jewellery collectors and connoisseurs.
-Avid represents some of the country’s leading artists in glass, ceramics, bronze, stone, mixed media and other objects of applied art.
-Here you will find contemporary jewellery featuring work in gold, silver, jade, stone and modern materials.
+Avid Gallery is a must for object and jewelry collectors and connoisseurs.
+Avid represents some of the country’s leading artists in glass, ceramics, bronze, stone, mixed media, and other objects of applied art.
+Here you will find contemporary jewelry featuring work in gold, silver, jade, stone, and modern materials.
 Exhibitions at Avid range from impressive bird sculptures by Martin Carryer to Trevor Byron’s quirky silver nature-based brooches and earrings, and ceramic paintings and sculptures by Adrienne Riseley.

 Avid Gallery, 48 Victoria Street, Wellington, New Zealand, +64 4 472 7703